 In this paper, an efficient multicast partitioning and routing strategy for the 3D NoC-Bus Hybrid mesh architecture was proposed to support multicasting, thereby improving the overall NoC performance.
-The proposed architecture exploits the beneficial attribute of a single-hop (bus-based) interlayer

-Communication of the 3D stacked mesh architecture to provide high-performance hardware multicast support.
+The proposed architecture exploits the beneficial attribute of a single-hop (bus-based) interlayer communication of the 3D stacked mesh architecture to provide high-performance hardware multicast support.
 To this end, we proposed a customized labeling and partitioning method to efficiently split the network into well-balanced sub networks and enhance the multicast routing function.
-In addition, we presented a Hamiltonian path based multicast routing algorithm which exhibits a high degree of parallelism and reduces the startup latency by generating only two messages for created sub networks.
-Our extensive simulations with different traffic profiles showed that our architecture using the proposed multicast routing strategy can help achieve significant performance improvements over the the recently proposed 3D NoC architectures offering hardware multicasting.
+In addition, we presented a Hamiltonian path-based multicast routing algorithm, which exhibits a high degree of parallelism and reduces the startup latency by generating only two messages for created sub networks.
+Our extensive simulations with different traffic profiles showed that our architecture using the proposed 3D NoC architectures offering hardware multicasting.
 In the future, our work will be extended by introducing a congestion-aware adaptive routing for the proposed architecture and simulating our network using a set of realistic workloads.
 We will also measure power consumption and area characteristics of both typical and proposed designs.